silper2693/8weeksqlchallenge-by-Silper/Case Study 02: Pizza Runner/README.md

 ## ⭐ Bonus Question
 If Danny wants to expand his range of pizzas - how would this impact the existing data design?
 Write an INSERT statement to demonstrate what would happen if a new Supreme pizza with all the toppings was added to the Pizza Runner menu?

-"Danny can easily expand the menu without changing the existing schema.
+Solution: Danny can easily expand the menu without changing the existing schema.
 Adding a new pizza only requires inserting a new record into pizza_names and mapping its toppings in pizza_recipes.
-This demonstrates that the current data model is flexible and scalable for new products."
+This demonstrates that the current data model is flexible and scalable for new products.